beckysarahlee/govuk-components-lucid/README.md

 # How to use

-Make a copy of the template board into your own Lucid space Use "command + f" to search for components and patterns, or use the contents list Copy and paste components and patterns
+Make a copy of the template board into your own Lucid space<br>
+Use "command + f" to search for components and patterns, or use the contents list<br>
+Copy and paste components and patterns